-#Blank option values ensure this option is never sent #Blank option values ensure this option is never sent
+#Blank option values ensure this option is never sent

 3.5.3 Subnet Selection Filters

 When the DHCPDISCOVER arrives from local subnet, the listening interface's IP address/SubnetIP is used to find matching DHCP Range.
 If DHCPDISCOVER comes from another subnet, Relay Agent's IP address is also put in the DHCPDISVCOVER by Relay Agent.
 Now this IP is used to find matching DHCP Range.
 If subnetselection IP (option 118) is sent by client, this IP is used to find the matching DHCP Range.
 The preference goes like:-